The Potential Energy of Heavy Quarkonium in Flavor-Dependent Systems from a Holographic Model: ACKNOWLEDGMENTS

 We have also investigated the real-time dynamics of quark pair dissociation, where the dissociation scenario corresponds to strings falling from the boundary to the horizon.
 We have computed the dissociation time for heavy quark separation at various temperatures and chemical potentials and observed that the dissociation time decreases as the temperature and chemical potential increase.
 Besides, we have specifically examined the dissociation time of quark pairs in different flavor systems under the influence of high temperature and chemical potential.
 The outcomes have demonstrated that the dissociation time of heavy quarkonium increases with an increase in the number of flavors.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This work is supported by the Natural Science Foundation of Hunan Province of China under Grants No. 2022JJ40344, the Research Foundation of Education Bureau of Hunan Province, China (Grant No. 21B0402), and the National Natural Science Foundation of China Grants under No. 12175100, 12350410371.
+This work is supported by the Natural Science Foundation of Hunan Province of China under Grant No. 2022JJ40344, the Research Foundation of Education Bureau of Hunan Province, China (Grant No. 21B0402), and the National Natural Science Foundation of China Grants No. 12175100 and No.12350410371.